rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Content Review and Weeding (if needed, using one or more methods)
+## Content Review and Weeding (if needed)

+If needed, use one or more of the methods described below.
+For small or homogeneous collections, a visual review without software tooling might be sufficient.

 ### Deduplication with FSLint
 *This step should take place in the BitCurator/Ubuntu environment.*